gruntwork-io/docs/_docs-sources/refarch/configuration/preflight-checks.md

-# Step 2.
-Iterate on Preflight checks
+# Iterate on Preflight checks

 Once you have run the bootstrap script and pushed your `ref-arch-form` branch with your changes, your `infrastructure-live` repository GitHub Actions will commence, running preflight checks against every commit that you push up to this branch.